Community Programs

 A video-led, classroom course for anyone who wants to learn CPR in an instructor-led group setting.
 Covers adult Hands-Only CPR, CPR with breaths, child and infant CPR, AED use, and choking relief using the AHA's research-proven practice-while-watching technique.
 Ideal for community groups, parents, grandparents, and caregivers.

 These classes are funded through your donations.
-Any support for future classes is greatly appreciated.
-Together we can continue to save lives in our community!
+Together we can continue to save lives in our community.

 About the Instructors